MrObele/rock-paper-scissors/README.md

 The game allows a user to play against the computer with results stricly shown on the console.

-to play the game you have to open up you browser's console and play along with the promt messages on the screen.
+to play the game you have to open up your browser's console and play along with the promt messages on the screen.